pslucas0212/rhel-sca-subscriptionmanager/README.md

       # subscription-manager service-level --show

-- Don't forget to install the Insights client to take full advantage of all the capabilites that are part of your RHEL subscription.
-No other Linux distribution offers the same capabilites as Insights.
+- Don't forget to install the Insights client to take full advantage of all the capabilities that are part of your RHEL subscription.
+No other Linux distribution offers the same capabilities as Insights.
 - Insights setup for RHEL 8

       # insights-client --enable